Preserved Vehicles

 From November 1932 until production was transferred to the London based concessionaires in 1937, S & D produced between 150 and 175 of the French Latil KTL tractors.

-OSU 375 shown on the right was photographed by Peter Jarman at Weeting Steam Rally on 20th July 2003.
+OSU 375 was photographed by Peter Jarman at Weeting Steam Rally on 20th July 2003.

 The vehicle was used by Motherwell and Wishaw Council in Scotland until 1952.
 The Registration Number is 800 WJH and the Sweeper has taken part in the HCVS London to Brighton Run winning many ‘Concours d’Elegance’ over the years.